matzpersson/postgres-kubernetes-azure/README.md

 # PostgreSQL in Kubernetes Cluster on Azure
-Creating a auto-healing and load scaling Kubernetes cluster on Azure.
-Starts with creating the Azure cluster through to deploying the database.
+Basic steps for creating a Kubernetes cluster on Azure and deploying latest Postgres database ontop using persistent storage to ensure data is not lost if the single Postgres primary pod falls over.

 ## Creating the cluster
 There are various pages of instruction for creating a cluster in Azure.
 This is one of them: https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough but these are the basic steps to create the cluster.
-This assumes that you have created a Azure accoun, have a login to the Azure Portal and have the Azure `az` client command line tools installed.
+This assumes that you have created a Azure account, have a login to the Azure Portal, have the Azure `az` client command line tools installed and psql client tool to access the database.

 Start with creating the Resource Group.
 Adjust the region to suit your location: